SHENRMARKDOWN/Protocol-for-deriving-longitudinal-Clinical-Outcomes-from-electronic-health-records/LATTE_files/README.md

 ## Run the Model

-Please set the parameters in `test.sh` file according to your file path.
+Please set the parameters in `test.sh` file according to your file path and some other settings.
 ```
 sh test.sh
 ```